j1r-admin/lanschool-deployment/usage-guide.md

    - On a target machine, run `gpupdate /force` to apply the new policy immediately.

 ## 3. Best Practices
-- Use a separate GPO for each room or deployment group.
+- Use a separate GPO for each room.
 - Double-check the `CHANNEL` variable for each script to avoid channel conflicts.
 - Keep a record of channel assignments and GPO names for troubleshooting.
 - Monitor `C:\LanSchoolInstall.log` on client machines for installation results.